emqx/emqx-docs/en_US/data-integration/rule-sql-syntax.md

 SELECT clientid, payload.clientid as myclientid FROM "t/#", "my/other/topic"
 ```

-This statement defines a rule applies to all messages published to topics matching the pattern `t/#` and `my/other/topic`.

-This `SELECT` statement retrieves the `a` and `b` fields from the message payload, along with `clientid` from both the message payload and metadata (using `payload.clientid`), and renames the `clientid` field from the payload as `myclientid` to prevent any naming conflicts.
-The resulting output will contain all four fields: `a`, `b`, `clientid`, and `myclientid`.
+Where,

+- the `SELECT` clause is to specify the fields to be included in the output

+  - `clientid`: is the client ID in the metadata

+  - `payload.clientid`: is the client ID in the message payload, here the `payload.clientid` syntax to distinguise it from that in the meta

+    - the `as `clause will renams the `payload.clientid` field as `myclientid` to prevent any naming conflicts.
+- the `as` clause is to set the data source, topic `t/#` and `my/other/topic` in this case.

 ::: tip